chriseyre2000/SimpleSurveyApp/Readme.md

 This is a simple javascript demo.

+This demonstrates calling a .net web api from javascript.

-It works locally in firefox.
+It works locally in both internet explorer.